-After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), The Librarian tv movies, the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12).
+After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), The Librarian tv movies and subsequent tv series, the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12).
 He is set to direct/write an epic disaster film with Geostorm (2017).

 Roland Emmerich, Dean Devlin and many of the cast reunited for a sequel Independence Day: Resurgence (2016).